 Gashadokuro: The Giant Skeleton

-The Gashadokuro is a colossal skeleton formed from the bones of people who died of starvation or in war.
-It roams at night, attacking the unwary.
-Its presence is announced by a crackling sound that sends chills even to the bravest.
+Gashadokuro is a colossal skeleton formed from the bones of people who died of hunger or in war.
+It wanders the night, attacking the unwary.
+Its presence is heralded by a crackling sound that sends chills even through the bravest.

 Noppera-bō: The Faceless Ghost